 - Nielsen - Download their app and get paid $50!

-There are people willing to pay errand runners to make their lives easier by freeing up their time so they can spend it on things they want to do or by alleviating their physical burden.
+There are people willing to pay errand runners to make their lives easier.

-Read on to know how to get paid to run errands plus where to find errand runner jobs.
+Read on to learn how to get paid to run errands plus where to find errand runner jobs.

 How to Get Paid to Run Errands